Chalk Pit: Litter Picker's Dismay At Weekend Mess Sun-Lovers Leave Behind

 Funding to manage the privately owned site was provided by St Francis Group, the site owners, for 5 years, when new homes were built at Lake View, but this has run out, and management by BCN Wildlife Trust officially ceases later this week.

 The St Francis Group describes itself as an innovative owner, manager and developer of commercial and residential property.
-New funding to help manage the Chalk Quarry - a Site of Special Scientific Interest (SSSI) - is not expected to start until new homes are built at Thorn and west Bidwell, to the north of the quarry.
+New funding to help manage the Chalk Pit - a Site of Special Scientific Interest (SSSI) - is not expected to start until new homes are built at Thorn and west Bidwell, to the north of the chalk pit.

 With Central Bedfordshire budgets being quite tight, HRND understands that interim funding from the authority might be difficult to find.
 Recently, some metal gates from nearby Blue Waters Woodland were stolen, and to replace those is another expense the budget of the relevant department of the unitary authority will need to meet.

-Would you like to help in specific clean-up-the-quarry days?
+Would you like to help in specific clean-up-the-pit days?
 If there is enough support, we could organise this through HRND.
 Contact us.